-Price’s Raid, also known as Price’s Missouri Expedition, was a Confederate raid through the states of Missouri and Kansas in the Trans-Mississippi Theater of the Civil War in the fall of 1864.
-Led by Confederate Major General Sterling Price, the campaign’s intention was to recapture to recapture St. Louis and recover Missouri for the Confederacy.
-He also hoped to weaken Abraham Lincoln’s chance at reelection.
+Price’s Raid, also known as Price’s Missouri Expedition, was a Confederate raid through Missouri and Kansas in the Trans-Mississippi Theater of the Civil War in the fall of 1864.
+Led by Confederate Major General Sterling Price, the campaign intended to recapture St. Louis and recover Missouri for the Confederacy.
+He also hoped to weaken Abraham Lincoln’s chance at re-election.
 To accomplish these objectives, the plans included:

 - Capturing St. Louis, Missouri

 - Capturing Jefferson City and installing a Confederate governor in the capitol

 - Collectin supplies and weapons for the struggling Confederacy

 - Recruiting soldiers from Missouri’s large population of Southern sympathizers

 General Price and his troops started from Camden, Arkansas, on August 28, 1864.
 Along the way, he picked up more soldiers and had a strong force of some 12,000 troops as well as several generals, including James F. Fagan, John S. Marmaduke, Joseph O. “Jo” Shelby, John B. Clark, and M. Jeff Thompson

 As Price and his men advanced into Missouri, he discovered that St. Louis and Jefferson City were heavily fortified.
 He abandoned his plans to capture the cities, but his mission to gather provisions resulted in a supply train of 500 wagons.

 The Confederate forces won several early victories, but the tides changed after being defeated in Westport, Missouri, by Union forces under Major General Samuel R. Curtis in late October.
 They then made their way to Kansas, where they lost the Battles of Marais des Cygnes and Mine Creek before they were forced to retreat to Missouri and ultimately to Arkansas.